 e) Ongoing training throughout district in the Harassment, Intimidation and Bullying Law and creating protocols for reporting and acting on all reports of bullying in the district.
 Staff continue in key positions to implement changes and updated forms.
 All new staff will be trained using the GCN online training program to meet the requirements.

-f) The continued hiring of highly qualified and certificated professional and support staff through a “green” online application process and retention of these staff members through sustained and embedded mentoring and professional development.
+g) The continued hiring of highly qualified and certificated professional and support staff through an online application process and retention of these staff members through sustained and embedded mentoring and professional development.

-h) Implementation of a rigorous Professional Development relating to Teacher Evaluation through the Danielson Model, supported by Frontline Technologies/OASYS and My Learning Plan will continue to be a mainstay of all in-services, workshops and faculty meetings, and will be integrated into the current and future curricula.
+i) Implementation of a rigorous Professional Development relating to Teacher Evaluation through the Danielson Model, supported by Frontline Evaluation will continue to be a mainstay of all in-services, workshops and faculty meetings, and will be integrated into the current and future curricula.
 This will also support new initiatives and code through Achieve NJ.

-k) Implementation and support of AESOP substitute reporting system with the Payroll Department.
+m) Ongoing support of Absence Management substitute reporting system with the Payroll Department.

 Goal III: To continue “customer-friendly” service through fiscal responsibility and policy review.
 This will be achieved through: